gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Important Patterns & Preferences

+- **LLM Integration**: Use dependency injection for LLM service configuration, with appropriate factory methods in core/dependencies.py.
+- **Environment Variables**: Use pydantic-settings for LLM API keys and configuration, following the existing pattern for sensitive values.
+- **Prompt Templates**: Maintain prompt templates as methods within the InterpretationService class to keep them organized and maintainable.
+- **Response Formatting**: Format LLM responses consistently with other API responses, using Pydantic models to validate structure.
+- **Error Boundaries**: Implement specific exception types for LLM-related errors to provide clear error messages to users.
+- **Caching**: Use an appropriate caching strategy for LLM responses to reduce API costs and improve performance.

 - **SVG Conversion**: Use CairoSVG for primary conversion and Pillow for additional formats like JPEG when needed.
 - **CSS Variable Handling**: Use regex-based preprocessing to handle modern CSS features that might not be supported by conversion libraries.
 - **Download Experience**: Provide multiple download formats with proper content types and meaningful filenames.